-- To estimate the quantity of materials for different structural components . - To impart knowledge on hands on practice with valuation practices necessary to make the student a complete civil engineer.
+- To equip the students with current practices in cost and material estimates in the field. - To estimate the quantity of materials for different structural components . - To impart knowledge on hands on practice with valuation practices necessary to make the student a complete civil engineer.